soma11soma11/ongaku-mura/README.md

 # ongaku suki desu
 "ongaku suki desu" is a experimental music payment project for [Colony Hackathon](https://github.com/JoinColony/colonyHackathon).
 We aim to reward all the creative musicians fairly and automatically with the power of distributed ledger.
-T

 ## Development
-From root directory of the project run npm install.
-To start a development server run gulp from the command line.
+From root directory of the project run ``npm install`` To start a development server run ``gulp`` from the command line.
 This opens a new browser window that reloads every time you make and save changes to project files.

 ### Working with CSS